gnss-sdr/geniuss-place/_posts/2017-01-03-cross-compiling-gnss-sdr.md

      $ bitbake -c populate_sdk gnss-sdr-dev-image

-This process will generate a script (such as the ones linked above) which will install the SDK in your system.
+This process downloads several gigabytes of source code and then proceeds to compile the packages for the host and native targets, so it will take time.
+At the end, it will have generated a script (such as the ones linked above) which will install the SDK in your system.
 Such script will be found under ```./tmp-glibc/deploy/sdk/```.

 Using the SDK